geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Griev'd at the sad reverse, the astonish'd throng

-In silence stood, when struck the mighty gong :
+In silence stood, when struck the mighty gong: